- Common Name(s):

 Leaves: Evergreen Bloom: Spring Fruit/Seed/Nut: Cone

 Wildlife Value: This tree provides cover for wildlife during the winter and extreme weather.
+It is also a larval plant for butterflies.

 Play Value: Wildlife Enhancement